manuel-larbi/sso-security-context-library/README.md

 - That's it, you are good to go.

-- To confirm if the authorities have been set successfully in the `SecurityContext`, you can log the `Authentication` object
+- To confirm if the authorities have been set successfully in the `SecurityContext`, you can log the `Authentication` object `SecurityContextHolder.getContext().getAuthentication()`.
-    > SecurityContextHolder.getContext().getAuthentication()